European Project EHRI European Holocaust Research Infrastructure - EHRI

 EHRI 2 (European Holocaust Research Infrastructure): Call for applications for research grants

-The Shoah Memorial is one of the 15 partner institutions of the EHRI network that will provide 418 weeks of research stay during the period 2016-2018.
+The Shoah Memorial is one of 15 partner institutions in the EHRI network that will provide 418 weeks of research stay during the period 2016-2018.

-The scholarships – offered by a call for applications that will be launched every nine months – are open to researchers of all nationalities (doctoral and post-doctoral students, archivists, librarians and documentalists), in order to support projects opening new fields of knowledge on the Shoah and allowing a comparative and transnational approach.
+The scholarships – offered on a call for applications that will be launched every nine months – are open to researchers of all nationalities (doctoral and post-doctoral students, archivists, librarians and documentalists), with the aim of supporting projects opening new fields of knowledge on the Shoah and allowing a comparative and transnational approach.

-A particular emphasis is placed on projects originating from researchers from Eastern European countries.
+Particular emphasis is placed on projects originating from researchers in the countries of Eastern Europe.

-Deadline for submission of dossiers (to be drafted in English only) for the first session: 30 September 2015
+Deadline for submission of files (to be drafted only in English) for the first session: 30 September 2015

 For more information, follow this link